 \subsection{Fading memory in the wide sense}

 In the definition of fading memory (Definition~\ref{def:fading_memory_ch}) there is a conditioning on $(\vr X \vr Y)^{n-L+1}$ which is required to have a small effect.
-It appears, at least intuitively, that the conditioning on $\vr Y$ is redundant, and may be done without.
+Similarly, the definition of AFB error probability (Definition~\ref{def:mean_eps_afb}) includes a conditioning on the past of both $\vr X,\vr Y$.
+It appears, at least intuitively, that the conditioning on $\vr Y$ in both cases is redundant, and may be done without.
 After all, what the universal system does not know and the reference system does, is the effect of possible \emph{inputs}.
 Therefore the definition of fading memory as

 instead of the current definition: